San Diego Immigration Waivers Lawyer

 Is Your Immigration Status in Jeopardy?

-Knowing which waiver to apply for is important in order to remove the specific violation(s) that made the noncitizen inadmissible.
-Below, we review the two most common types of waivers are the 601A Provisional Unlawful Presence Waiver and the I-601 Waiver of Grounds of Inadmissibility.
+Knowing which waiver to apply for is important in order to remove the specific violation(s) that made the non-citizen inadmissible.
+The two most common types of waivers are the 601A Provisional Unlawful Presence Waiver and the I-601 Waiver of Grounds of Inadmissibility.

 601A Provisional Unlawful Presence Waiver

 A person that entered the United States without being inspected and admitted will not be allowed to adjust status within the United States.
 The person will be required to do a consulate process of their application.
 If the applicant has an unlawful presence the adjudicator at the consulate will ask the applicant to file a form I-601 to waive the unlawful presence.
 The process can take many months before the applicant is permitted to return to their family in the United States.

 To avoid this, the non-citizen applicant applies for an I-601A conditional waiver before leaving the United States.
 If approved, the waiver will reduce the time an applicant will spend outside the United States while waiting for the Consulate to approve their application.
 The benefit of the I-601A waiver is knowing in advance if the unlawful presence will be waived or not before leaving the United States.

 It is important that the non-citizen applicant understands that not everyone will be eligible for this waiver and if they have an unlawful presence of at least 6 months they will be inadmissible and not permitted to return to the United States for either 3 years or 10 years.
 The 3-year or 10-year bars for unlawful presence do not apply to children until they turn 18 years of age.